What Is Advanced Placement?

 If you're curious to know more, check out our AP Exam Scoring page for more in-depth information.

-The AP exams are held every year in the month of May over a period of two weeks.
-In addition to that, the College Board also administers AP exams on late-testing dates for students who are not able to take the test on the scheduled dates due to any emergency or issue.
-If you are self-studying for an AP exam, contact a participating AP school no later than November 15th in order to register for exams to be administered the following May.
+The AP exams are administered over 2 weeks in May each year.
+College Board also administers AP exams on late-testing dates for students who are not able to take the test on the scheduled dates due to an emergency.

 Who Is Eligible to Take AP Exams?